The Basketball Tournament

-The Basketball Tournament (TBT) is an open-invitation, single-elimination tournament played each summer in the United States, with the stakes being a cash prize (the most recent tournament in 2025 had a $1 million purse going to the winners).
+The Basketball Tournament (TBT) is an open-invitation tournament played each summer in the United States, with the stakes being a cash prize (the most recent tournament in 2026 had a $2 million purse going to the winners).
 The number of teams playing in the tournament has varied since its establishment, but in recent years has settled into a 64-team field.

 The event was founded in 2014 by real estate developer and TV producer Jonathan Mugar, and as of 2025, the tournament airs in the U.S. on Fox and its sister network Fox Sports 1 (FS1).

 Format

 Teams in TBT are arranged by the general manager, sometimes based on which college basketball program the players competed for.
-The tournament has had as many as 97 teams, in 2015, and as few as 24 teams, in 2020.
+The tournament has had as many as 97 teams, in 2015, and as few as 14 teams, in 2026.
 Since 2016, the tournament has most often used a 64-team field.
 In 2019, the 64 teams were divided into eight regions, with each regional winner advancing to the championship venue.
 In 2020, the tournament field was reduced to 24 teams with all games played at a single venue, due to the COVID-19 pandemic in the United States.
 In 2021, the 64 teams were organized into four regions, with each region's top two teams advancing to the championship venue.
 The 2022 event returned to the former eight-region format, with the eight regional winners advancing to what TBT organizers call "Championship Week", with quarterfinals at two sites followed by semifinals and the final at the championship venue.
+The 2026 tournament divided teams into alumni and non-alumni groups.
+The 8-team alumni bracket was a best-of-3 series for the first round, followed by single elimination rounds for the remainder.
+The 6-team non-alumni competition consisted of round robin play to seed two groups into a single elimination bracket.
+The final champion will be determined by a single game played between the alumni and non-alumni winners at the alumni team's home court.

-The championship prize money was originally $500,000 in 2014, was increased to $1 million in 2015, and was $2 million from 2016 through 2019.
-Since 2020, the top prize has been $1 million.
+The championship prize money was originally $500,000 in 2014, was increased to $1 million in 2015, and was $2 million from 2016 through 2019, and again in 2026.
+From 2020 to 2025, the top prize has been $1 million.
 The prize money goes to the winning team's personnel.
 There are also prizes for the top 1,000 bracket entries submitted by fans that score the most points through their picks, on a deescalating scale starting at $4,000 for the winner.
 The 2019 tournament included prizes other than the overall winner-take-all purse; each regional winner received 25% of its region's ticket proceeds.